 - Education Resources

-Our national schools training programme is supported by the Big Lottery.
-Schools can buy in sessions lasting between 1.5 hours and 3 hours.
-Our training helps staff to understand trauma, loss and attachment, and provides practical evidence-informed strategies to support children.
-Schools that have received training can buy in consultations which focus on specific children.
+Education providers can buy in sessions lasting 1.5 hours (£300) , 2 hours (£350) and 3 hours (£450).
+PAC-UK also offer consultations which focus on specific children.
 These child-focused consultations support the team around the child to understand the child’s strengths and difficulties in light of their early life experiences, and to agree to a support plan based on evidence-informed interventions.
 We also offer systemic consultations to schools, to develop whole-school good practice and policies.
-For further enquiries about our services for schools please contact firstname.lastname@example.org

 We offer a range of training days which are commissioned by adoption services and virtual schools for adoptive parents, special guardians, school staff and education and social care professionals.
 Current training days include: